 Another festive last day of school year tradition is to have a special dessert.
 We always have a make your own ice cream sundae bar.
 I sttock up on all the toppings and offer a variety of ice cream flavors.
 The sundae bar is a perfect treat after the water balloon fight!

 3. Take a Last Day of School Photo

 Do not forget about a last day of school year photo of each of the kids.

-4. Have a Virtual Celebration with Friends
+4. Have an In Person or Virtual Celebration with Friends

 If you can not be with your friends on the last day of school, set up a virtual celebration on Zoom or Facetime!
 Decide on a celebration time and gather up all of your friends for a end of school year farewell!
 Everyone can share their favorite memories from the school year.

 The celebration could have a theme like silly hat, crazy outfit or pajamas!